 This free course from The Write Practice guides you through seven key steps to creating memorable characters, covering important character archetypes, character motivations, how not to introduce a character to your story, and much more.

 In addition to proofreading for spelling, language, and grammar errors, two other forms of editing should form part of your review process.
-Developmental Editing: the structure, flow, and consistency of your story and Substantive Editing: concerned with clarity, accuracy, and reader comprehension.
+Developmental editing, which is editing for the structure, flow, and consistency of your story, and substantive editing, which is concerned with clarity, accuracy, and reader comprehension.

 When your manuscript or first draft is complete, let it sit a while before reviewing.
 It also helps to have a second and third set of eyes on your work.
 Even better, if budget allows, employing the skills of a professional editor can give your story the polished finish it deserves.